There's the Oscar after parties, then there's the after after parties - KTVZ

 “Only @beyonce could get me out of the house past 11pm,” Witherspoon captioned a party-ready Instagram post.

-Other guests reportedly included Charlize Theron, Kourtney Kardashian, Dwayne Wade and Gabrielle Union, James Corden, Jessica Alba, and Spike Lee.
+Other guests reportedly included Charlize Theron, Kourtney Kardashian, Dwyane Wade and Gabrielle Union, James Corden, Jessica Alba, and Spike Lee.
 Following the VF party, Kardashian, West, Legend and Teigen also attended.

 We’re guessing our invites got lost in the mail along with those beautiful, orange Ivy Park boxes.